V-Sirichandana/V-Sirichandana/README.md

 ---

-### ⚡ Quick Facts
-- 📈 Worked with datasets having **200K+ records**
-- 🤖 Built **multiple ML models** for classification tasks
-- 📚 Continuously learning and improving technical skills
+### 📊 What I Do
+- Analyze datasets and clean data for better insights
+- Build and evaluate machine learning models
+- Work on classification problems like fraud detection
+- Develop simple applications to demonstrate models

 ---

+### ⚡ Quick Highlights
+- 📈 Handled datasets with **200K+ records**
+- 🤖 Built **multiple ML models** for real-world problems
+- 📚 Actively learning and improving AI skills

+---

-⭐ *Open to internship opportunities in AI, Data Science, and Machine Learning*
+⭐ <b>Open to internship opportunities in AI, Data Science, and Machine Learning</b>